chrivand/Firepower_O365_Feed_Parser/README.md

 3. A Network Group object and a URL Group object will be created automatically during the first run of the script.
 However, if you'd rather create the objects manually, you can follow the instructions below.

-4. It is also recommended to download a SSL certificate from FMC and put it in the same folder as the scripts.
+4. It is also recommended to download an SSL certificate from FMC and put it in the same folder as the scripts.
 This will be used to securely connect to FMC.
 In the config.json file, set the *"SSL_VERIFY"* parameter to *true*, and then set *"SSL_CERT"* to be the path to the FMC's certificate.

 5. It is possible to integrate the script with Webex Teams.
-In order to do that, an API Access Token and a Room ID needs to be filled in in the **config.json** file.
+In order to do that, an API Access Token and a Room ID needs to be entered in the **config.json** file.
 Please retrieve your key from: https://developer.webex.com/docs/api/getting-started.
-The create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.
+Then create a dedicated Webex Teams space for these notifications and retrieve the Room ID from: https://developer.webex.com/docs/api/v1/rooms/list-rooms.

-6. In this same Webex Teams room you can subscribe to a RSS feed from Microsoft regarding updates.
+6. In this same Webex Teams room you can subscribe to an RSS feed from Microsoft regarding updates.
 Use this bot to integrate the RSS feed into your Webex space: https://apphub.webex.com/bots/rss-2739.
 The RSS feed URL can be found on the Microsoft website (link on top of this page).

 ### Manual Object Creation (Optional)

 1. Create 2 Group Objects in FMC: "O365_Web_Service_URLs" (URL Group Object) and "O365_Web_Service_IPs" (Network Group Object).
-At first you will have to put in a random URL/Network, to create the group objects.
+At first you will have to put in a random URL/Network to create the group objects.
 No worries, we will override this later.

 2. Use the FMC API Explorer to do a GET request for the Network Group Objects.
 This is done by going into the FMC API Explorer (can be reached at https://IP-addressOfFMC/api/api-explorer), and then clicking on *"Object"* in the left menu.
 The scroll down to *"networkgroups"* and click on *"GET"* and then again on *"GET"* in the right menu.

-3. Now you will need to copy-paste the the Object ID's of the Network Group Object (*"O365_Web_Service_IPs"*).
-The ID's will look like the following format: *"000XXXX-YYYY-ZZZZ-0000-01234567890"*.
+3. Now you will need to copy-paste the Object IDs of the Network Group Object (*"O365_Web_Service_IPs"*).
+The IDs will look like the following format: *"000XXXX-YYYY-ZZZZ-0000-01234567890"*.
 This is displayed in the *"Response Text"* output box in the right menu.
 You will need these later in the PUT requests to update the objects.
 Below is an example of how this output would look for the *"O365_Web_Service_IPs"* Network Group Object:

 ```
 "type": "NetworkGroup",